HEALTH INTEGRATED COMPLIANCE

 Introduction.
 WE HAVE A LEGAL DUTY TO SAFEGUARD YOUR PROTECTED HEALTH INFORMATION.
 We are required by law to maintain the privacy of your PHI and to provide you with notice of our legal duties and privacy practices with respect to your PHI.
-This Notice of Privacy Practices describes how we may collect, use and disclose your PHI, and your rights concerning your PHI.
 With some exceptions, we will avoid using or disclosing any more of your health information than is necessary to accomplish the purpose of the use or disclosure.
-We are legally required to follow the privacy practices that are described in this document, which is currently in effect.

 How We Obtain PHI.
 As a healthcare company, we engage in routine activities that result in receiving PHI from health care providers - such as physicians and hospitals – from your health plan through subcontracting services.

 How We Protect PHI Within Our Organization.
 Health Integrated protects oral, written and electronic PHI throughout our organization.
 We do not sell PHI to anyone.
 We maintain physical, electronic and procedural safeguards in compliance with state and federal standards to guard your PHI.
 These measures include computer safeguards, secured files and buildings, and restrictions on who may access your personal information.
 Our policies and procedures address, for example, use of PHI by our employees.
 In addition, we train all employees about these policies and procedures.
 Our policies and procedures are evaluated and updated for compliance with applicable laws annually.